plone/plone.restapi/docs/source/expansion.md

 ---
 html_meta:
-  "description": ""
+  "description": "Expansion is a mechanism in plone.restapi to embed additional "components"—such as navigation, breadcrumbs, schema, or workflows—within the main content response.
+This helps the API consumers avoid unnecessary requests."
-  "property=og:description": ""
+  "property=og:description": "Expansion is a mechanism in plone.restapi to embed additional "components"—such as navigation, breadcrumbs, schema, or workflows—within the main content response.
+This helps the API consumers avoid unnecessary requests."
-  "property=og:title": ""
+  "property=og:title": "Expansion"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Expansion"
 ---

 (expansion-label)=